-Experienced Journalist, Journalism Educator and Researcher in Journalism and Media Studies.
+Experienced Journalist, Educator and Researcher in Journalism and Media Studies.

-Teaching expertise in curriculum development and multi platform journalism and international journalism.
+Teaching expertise in multi platform and international journalism.

-Research expertise in contemporary journalism practices including transnational news media, social media and citizen media.
+Research expertise in contemporary news media practices including comparative media; social and mobile media; and citizen media.

-Available to supervise research at Honours, Masters and PhD levels in Multi Platform Journalism, Digital Media, Communication and Media Studies.
+Available to supervise research at Honours, Masters and PhD levels in Journalism, Digital/New Media, Comparative Media and Communication Studies.

-Track record in building project collaborations with community and industry partners.
+Track record in leading teaching and research teams, including project collaborations with community and industry partners.